Be wary of recruiters using free web e-mail accounts from services like Gmail or Hotmail as opposed to using a business email address to contact you.

-Genuine recruiters may ask for your contact details, up to date resume, references and salary expectations.
+Genuine recruiters may ask for your contact details, an up-to-date resume, references, and salary expectations.
 However, they should always be open and honest about why they need these details.
 They should never ask you to transfer any money before starting the recruitment process.

 You should never give out your full Social Security Number or date of birth before being successfully securing a new position and starting the onboarding process.

 If a “recruiter” asks you to fill out a form, always check that the website they send you to is secure.
 You can do this by looking at the web address bar.
-If the address is http:// then it isn’t secure; only https:// sites are secure.
+If the URL begins with HTTP:// then it isn’t secure; only HTTPS:// sites are secure.